Change Of Use Classes On Commercial Property

 Under the Town and Country Planning (Use Classes) Order of 1987, uses of land and buildings were grouped into various categories, known as “use classes”.
 Before you begin looking for commercial properties for your business, you will have conducted your own research on several factors, such as location, use classes and price.

-It is common for those purchasing commercial property – particularly a D1 property – to believe that changing the use of their commercial property will be easy.
+It is common for those purchasing commercial property – particularly a D1 property (now referred to as use class F1, as well as some elements of use class E - read more about the new use class changes here) – to believe that changing the use of their commercial property will be easy.
 Unfortunately, this is not always the case as the change of use from D1 to residential or any other use is often restricted.
 Therefore, it is always advisable to ensure that you understand whether a property has a restricted use class before making a purchase.
 Many people who fail to complete research are often faced with a property investment that they are unable to use.

 This essentially means that some buildings are built for certain purposes only and the change of use class is prohibited.
 For instance, some properties may only be suitable for a hospital or medical practice, or there may be a clause in your contract that prevents using the property as a public hall.